-Making your elearning more widely available makes a whole lot of sense.
-But, actually creating and managing content in multiple languages can seem as daunting as an Atlantic crossing!
-We delved into this topic in a recent webinar to look at why it’s worth the effort and the smart workflows that make creating multi-language elearning a far smoother journey.
+Making your online learning content more widely available makes a whole lot of sense.
+But actually creating and managing content in multiple languages can seem as daunting as an Atlantic crossing!
+We delved into this topic in a recent webinar to look at why it’s worth the effort and the smart workflows that make creating multi-language elearning content a far smoother journey.

 Watch the recording:

 In this webinar video Georgie Cooke and Joe Burns share insight into:

 - Why multi-language elearning is important

 - The benefits that translating learning materials can bring to your business

 - A working example of a translated elearning

 - How to create multi-language elearning experiences with Elucidat